7 Best WordPress Plugins To Add Table Of Contents

 The answer is very simple – add a Table of Content (ToC) to your long posts.
 This will provide clear information about what the post contains and enable them to jump directly to their point of interest.
 This also leads to a significant enhancement in the user experience.

 What’s more, adding a table of content will enhance the search engine visibility of your content.
-For articles with ToC, Google will show jump links directly in the search results.
+For articles with ToC, Google will add links in meta description to jump to the links directly from the search results.

 Since adding ToC offers so many benefits, it makes perfect sense to add the table of content to your WordPress blog.
 There are several WordPress plugins to help you do that.
 Continue reading to know more about the best WordPress table of contents plugins.